Roger Chapman 1946 - 2020 - Obituary

 After 32 years, Roger retired as comptroller from Enercon Engineering in East Peoria, IL and relocated to Cape Coral, FL.

+Roger was a good, kind and hard-working man and a huge animal lover rescuing many dogs over the years.
+He was also an avid reader.
+You hardly ever saw Roger without a book in his hands.
+Roger was of the Baptist faith.

+In his younger days you could find him on the golf course.
+He loved the game of golf and was a season ticket holder of the Peoria Rivermen.

-Cremation rites have been accorded with a memorial service at a later date.
+Cremation rites have been accorded.
 Memorial contributions may be made to any animal welfare shelter in Florida or Illinois.